 Learning the basics of advertising strategies is fundamental for successful sales, but the biggest goal for your brand campaign is to maximize conversions.
 With Amazon ad campaigns, you can spread the word about your brand, be recognized as a reliable seller, and win the trust of loyal customers.
 Tap into digital marketing to make impressions for your brand and reach potential customers for your Amazon store.

 Amazon Advertising can help you increase sales and grow awareness of your brand.
 Amazon Ads offers two types of cost-per-click advertising solutions, available with Seller Central: Sponsored Products and Sponsored Brands.
-Check out our Amazon Sponsored Ads Guide to create your Amazon Advertising Strategy for 2020.
+Check out our Amazon Sponsored Ads Guide to create your

 Getting Started with Amazon Sponsored Ads

 Amazon Sponsored Ads: Basic Information

 To get off on the right foot and lay the foundation for your Amazon advertising campaign, you need to first understand the basics of Amazon PPC:

 - Keywords (or search terms) are words that web users type into the search bar to find certain products or services, for example, “buy a table in NYC.”
 You can intercept search signals by embedding certain keywords in your ads to indicate that you have exactly what your prospect is looking for.
 Depending on the match type, your ads will be shown in response to both narrowly-focused and broad searches.